 Tear Jerker: My Neighbor Totoro

-This scene will definitely cause any younger siblings in the audience to cry buckets.
-Satsuki says to Mei, "Do you want her do DIE?!"
+- This scene will definitely cause any younger siblings in the audience to cry buckets.
+Satsuki says to Mei, "Do you want her to DIE?!"
 And Mai just keeps screaming "NO!" in protest at everything that is happening, because she is young and doesn't know how to deal with her feelings well.
-Satsuki looks sternly at Mei and yells, "You're such a baby!
-Grow up!"
-After a few minuites of stunned silence, a soft, high-pitched whimper rises up from Mai and then gradually gets louder as she starts to full-on bawl and wail, saying "You're so mean!" in the most heartbroken and hurt voice.
-As she does this, she very slowly trods after Satsuki, her feet despairingly dragging in the dirt, her shoulders slumped, her head facing down.
+Satsuki looks sternly at Mei and yells, "You dummy!
+I'm not talking to you anymore!"English-dubbed versions After a few minutes of stunned silence, a soft, high-pitched whimper rises up from Mei and then gradually gets louder as she starts to full-on bawl and wail, saying, "Sis is a dummy!"English-dubbed versions in the most heartbroken and hurt voice.
+As she does this, she very slowly trudges after Satsuki, her feet despairingly dragging in the dirt, her shoulders slumped, her head facing down.
 It's a minor example compared to the others, but Mei is a very young girl, and this scene can hit a nerve with viewers who were treated this way by their older siblings.

-When Satsuki is looking for Mai and she's terrified.
-You can feel how is scared this 11-years-old little girl and you can't help with crying with her.
+- When Satsuki is looking for Mai and she's terrified.
+You can feel how scared this 11-years-old little girl is, and you can't help crying with her.

-When Kanta tells Satsuki that they found a sandal in the pond, and she runs herself nearly to total exhaustion trying to get there.
+- When Kanta tells Satsuki that they found a sandal in the pond, and she runs herself nearly to total exhaustion to get there.